 The chairperson of the Examination Committee will forward the results of the examination to the Board for approval.
 Following approval by the Board, the Secretary of the College will inform candidates of the outcome electronically and in addition per registered mail in case of failure.
 Results will be communicated to the candidates within four (4) weeks of the completion of the examination.
 In case a candidate fails to demonstrate that she/he has reached the required level of expertise, a brief written examiners' report (describing which components of the exams are below or above the pass rate) will also be provided to the candidate to aid his/her preparation for future examination attempts.
+In case a candidate fails one or more parts of the examination twice, the Examination Committee will contact the Credentials Committee that should contact the candidate and supervisor to discuss and education plan with them.

 The candidates must pass the examination within six (6) years of being notified that they have satisfied the credentials process and within eight (8) of approval of completion of the training programme by the Education and Residency Committee.
-Upon notification of the ECBHM secretary this period can be prolonged for a period equivalent to the time of a medically documented health problem (sick leave) or maternity leave.
+Upon notification of the ECBHM secretary this period can be prolonged for a period equivalent to the time of a medically documented health problem (sick leave), parental leave or other circumstances.
 The occurrence of such periods must be communicated to the Committee within one year of the occurrence and can otherwise not be acknowledged retrospectively.